ynkze/NTU-Canteen-Application/README.md

 # ntucanteenapp

-Launch MainPage.py with all the other files in the folder.
+Download and launch MainPage.py with all the other files in the folder.